ar2849/Metis-Project-3/README.md

     - Python Notebook: Walk through of the files uploaded from Citibike's database that were uploaded to a local SQL database.
 Used SQL to filter data into one dataset for cleaning and preprocessing.

 - Logistic Regression
-    - Python Notebook: Logistic Regression scores
+    - Python Notebook: Logistic RegressionCV used.
+Ruled out as potential model for project

 - Naive Bayes
     - Python Notebook:

 - Random Forest
     - Python Notebook:

 - XGBoost
-    - Python Notebook:
+    - Python Notebook: Warning Errors and delayed installation prevented the model from being used further.
+Insufficient time to tune hyperparameters to get the model to perform optimally.